-The menstrual cramps are seen in many women during the menstrual period.
-Pains in the belly and pelvic areas that a woman experiences during the menstrual period are called menstrual cramps.
-Many women suffer from these menstrual cramps.
-Menstrual cramps range from a mild to severe pain.
-Sometimes menstrual cramps can be so painful that they interfere with regular activities of women.
+Menstrual cramps are seen in many women during the menstrual period.
+Pain in the belly and pelvic areas that a woman experiences during the menstruation period are called menstrual cramps.
+Every woman suffers from these cramps.
+They range from mild to severe pain.
+Sometimes menstrual cramps can be so painful that they interfere with the regular activities of women.
 About 90% of teenage girls are suffering from these cramps.
 Later in this article, we’re gonna discuss about a few yoga poses for menstrual cramps.

 Menstrual cramps are medically termed dysmenorrhoea.
 There are two types of dysmenorrhoea.
 They are primary and secondary.